PG1003/observer/README.md

 * Connect all kinds of callables to a subject like member functions, lambdas, functors and free functions.
 * Connected callables can accept _less_ parameters than the subject provides.

+## Requirements

+* C++17 compliant compiller.

 ## Examples

-This is a short introduction about the features and usage of this library.
+In the [examples folder](https://github.com/PG1003/observer/blob/master/examples) you will find example programs that show the features and usage of this library.
-See [observer_demo.cpp](https://github.com/PG1003/observer/blob/master/observer_demo.cpp) for a full reference.
+You can also take a peek in [tests.cpp](https://github.com/PG1003/observer/blob/master/test/tests.cpp).

+The next two examples shown here are a short introduction of this library.

 ### Example 1